 Alcohol-related Birth Defects (ARBD)

-Individuals with Alcohol-Related Birth Defects (ARBD) have problems with congenital anomalies caused by prenatal exposure to alcohol, but do not show evidence of neurocognitive or neurodevelopmental deficits (ND-PAE).
-Alcohol-Related Birth Defects are caused by the impact of prenatal exposure to alcohol on how an individual’s organs were formed and/or how they function, including the heart, kidney, bones, as well as hearing and/or vision.
+Individuals with alcohol-related birth defects (ARBD) have problems with congenital anomalies caused by prenatal exposure to alcohol, but may not show evidence of neurocognitive or neurobehavioral problems (ND-PAE).
 ARBD is uncommon.
+ARBD is caused by the impact of prenatal exposure to alcohol on how an individual’s organs were formed and/or how they function.
+Some anomalies are listed below:

 Last Updated